BrianLDev/100-days-of-code/log.md

 - Unity ML Agents
   - Creating some Machine Learning agents in Unity.
 Penguins, baby penguins, and fish.
   - About halfway through it so far.
 Should finish up tomorrow
+- CoronaVirus Analytics
+  - Updated stats for the day

 **Thoughts:**
 Was tired, no matter.
 Coded on.